epi2me-labs/wf-artic/README.md

-# Artic SARS-CoV-2 Workflow
+# ARTIC SARS-CoV-2 Workflow

-This repository contains a Nextflow workflow and associated Docker container build for performing the Artic SARS-CoV-2 workflow on multiplexed MinION, GridION, and PromethION runs.
+This repository contains a Nextflow workflow and associated Docker container build for running the ARTIC SARS-CoV-2 workflow on multiplexed MinION, GridION, and PromethION runs.

 The workflow also supports using conda environments as an alternative